 Family Peer Advocate Professional Credential

 An individual seeking a FPA Professional Credential must have a valid FPA Provisional Credential AND have completed all components of PEP Level 2 training.
 Please re-read the FAQ and the Application Instructions before completing the application form.
-We have also prepared a pre-recorded video with page-by-page instructions.

 Completion of the PEP Level 2 training is required for the Family Peer Advocate Professional Credential.
 If you have not taken the Level 2 training CLICK HERE to get to the FTNYS training page and follow all instructions.
 If you have any problems accessing the training, call our office at 518-432-0333, ext.18.